 The Charity Governance Awards (CGA) recognises charities that have adopted the highest standards of governance.
 An initiative of the Charity Council, the CGA aims to promote good governance in the charity sector by acknowledging the excellent work of charities, while inspiring others to emulate their best practices.

-For 2018, all award winners will be announced at the Charity Governance Awards Night on 29 November 2018.
+For 2019, all award winners will be announced at the Charity Governance Awards Night in November.

 To qualify for the new Charity Transparency Awards and participate in the CGA Assessment, organisations must meet the following criteria:

 - Be a registered charity and/or an IPC in Singapore for at least three years;

 - Have submitted their annual reports, financial statements and Governance Evaluation Checklists (GEC) to the Office of Commissioner of Charities/Sector Administrators for the two immediate preceding financial years, with the later year's submission being an on time submission (i.e. 6 months from the end of the charity's financial year);

 - Have gross annual receipts of not less than $50,000 in the immediate preceding financial year;

 - Have complied with the Code of Governance for Charities and IPCs based on its latest submitted GEC;

 - Not be a main category winner of CGA in the last three years; and